Mutual Information Estimation via $f$-Divergence and Data Derangements: Variance Analysis

-We provide in the Appendix (see Lemma \ref{lemma:Lemma4}) a characterization of the variance of the estimator in \eqref{eq:f_dime_estimator} when $X$ and $Y$ are correlated Gaussian random variables.
-We found out that the variance is finite and we use this theoretical result to verify in the experiments that the variance of $f$-DIME does not diverge for high values of MI.
+Furthermore, we provide in Appendix \ref{sec:omitted_proofs} two supplementary results.
+Lemma \ref{lemma:Lemma2} introduces an upper bound on the variance of the $f$-DIME estimator, a result holding for any type of value function $\mathcal{J}_{f}$.
+Lemma \ref{lemma:finite_variance_gaus}, instead, characterizes the variance of the estimator in \eqref{eq:f_dime_estimator} when $X$ and $Y$ are correlated Gaussian random variables.
+We found out that the variance is finite and we use this result to verify in the experiments that the variance of $f$-DIME does not diverge for high values of MI.